Organization of American Historians: History

 Indiana University was selected as home for the editorial offices of the Mississippi Valley Historical Review predecessor to the Journal of American History in 1963.
 Prior to relocating to Indiana, the editorial offices were located at Tulane University.
 The organization moved its business offices to Indiana in the summer of 1970 from its home on the campus of the University of Utah in Salt Lake City, Utah.
-The organization's headquarters are in Bloomington, Indiana on the campus of Indiana University in the Raintree House (also referred to as the Millen-Stallknecht House, #105-055-80021 in City of Bloomington Historic Sites and Structures Inventory).The Raintree House is a Greek Revival style brick house.
-The house gets its name from two large raintrees (Koelreuteria paniculata), which stand on the property.
-Built by William Moffett Millen c.
-1845, it is an excellent example of the Georgian house plan favored by well-to-do farmers in southern Indiana and the Upland South in the mid-nineteenth century.
+The organization's headquarters are in Bloomington, Indiana on the campus of Indiana University in the historic Raintree House.

 The OAH was admitted to the American Council of Learned Societies in 1971.
 It is a foundational partner of the National Coalition for History and the National Humanities Alliance.

 Advocacy

 Guided by its mission, the OAH regularly advocates for the study, teaching, and presentation of American history, the equitable treatment of all those who work in the field, and public engagement with history.
 The OAH is a member of the National Humanities Alliance and National Coalition for History and regularly participates in advocacy efforts related to federal funding for the National Archives and Records Administration, the National Historical Publications and Records Administration, National Endowment for the Humanities, etc.

 The Organization often submits amicus curiae briefs for matters being argued before the U.S. Supreme Court as well as district courts.
 In doing so it aims to present the court with an accurate account of the history of the cases being litigated.
 The OAH does not advocate for a particular legal standard rather, as a steward of history, it seeks to ensure that the Court is presented with accurate portrayals of American history.
 The most recently submitted brief was in the case of Dobbs v.
 Jackson Women's Health Organization.
 Previous briefs include those submitted for Perry v.
 Hollingsworth, U.S. v.
 Windsor, Obergefell v.
 Hodges, and In re: National Prescription Opiate Litigation.

 Advocating for inclusive history education is another key component of the OAH's advocacy efforts.
 It is part of the Learn from History Coalition, which seeks to educate parents, teachers, and community members on how to support inclusive history in schools.
 And, in 2021 it began producing a public webinar series, The Future of the Past, that looks at the diverse history behind contemporary events, such as the January 6, 2021, Capitol riot.